-Zeph’s clean and uninterrupted silhouette is intentional, and the sculpted mono shell seat delivers a playful nod to mid-century classics.
+Zeph’s clean and uninterrupted silhouette is intentional.
+The sculpted mono-shell seat delivers a playful nod to Herman Miller’s contoured classic Eames Shell chair.
 However, customers shouldn’t be deceived by its simple, organic appearance.
-Under the seat lies hidden technology designed to deliver a seamless ergonomic experience that leverages human-centred motion.
+Under the seat lies hidden technology designed to deliver a seamless ergonomic experience that leverages human-centered motion.
 This allows Zeph to create a natural, fluid motion that works for all body types.

-The uniform hue design, achieved by pioneering dipped-in colour options, was first introduced to Herman Miller by Studio 7.5 through the launch of the Cosm chair.
-Through this process, colour is applied purposefully to the entire chair, all the way down to the casters, accentuating the sculptural beauty of its form.
+The uniform hue design, achieved by pioneering dipped-in color options, was first introduced to Herman Miller by Studio 7.5 through the launch of the Cosm chair.
+Through this process, color is applied purposefully to the entire chair, all the way down to the casters, accentuating the sculptural beauty of its form.